In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 Under an agreement with an entity described in (1) or (2) that provided the funds to the institution to make the loan, or

-As part of a program of the institution designed to encourage students to serve in occupations or areas with unmet needs and
+As part of a program of the institution designed to encourage its students to serve in occupations with unmet needs or in

-A loan to refinance a qualified student loan also will qualify if it was made by an educational institution or a tax-exempt
+A loan to refinance a qualified student loan also will qualify if it was made by an educational institution or a qualified

 Education loan repayment assistance.